macs30123-s24/final-project-online_abortion_discourse/README.md

 Abortion remains a contentious and deeply entrenched debate in America and American politics.
 Despite its apparent legal solidity following the landmark case **Roe v.
 Wade** in 1973, which guaranteed the constitutional right to privacy – including the right to an abortion – this framework was dramatically altered in the unprecedented ruling of **Dobbs v.
 Jackson Women’s Health Organization** in 2022.
 This decision effectively overturned Roe v.
 Wade and returned the power of regulating abortion back to the states.

 Following the Dobbs ruling, the legality of abortion in America has become fragmented, with over fourteen states enacting all-out abortion bans and an additional seven implementing laws severely restricting abortion ([Where Can I Get an Abortion?](#), n.d.).
 Furthermore, the issue has emerged as a focal point in the upcoming 2024 election, where abortion is expected to be a battleground issue.
 In over eleven states, voters will weigh in on addressing measures surrounding abortion (Mulvihill and Kruesi, 2024).
-Against this unparalleled legal upheaval, political turmoil, and continued erosion of established rights, research into the discourse surrounding the topic becomes even more imperative.
+Against this unparalleled legal upheaval, political turmoil, and the continued erosion of established rights, research into the discourse surrounding the topic becomes even more imperative.

 ## Objective